QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks

-Note that for a given $\omega\in\Xh$, there could be multiple optimal solutions, and therefore, ${R_{Opt}^s}(\omega)$ depends on the choice of the optimal solution; however, the above inequality holds for any choice of optimal solution for a given $\omega\in\Xh$.

-For an instance $\omega\in\Xh$, for each node in a \emph{feasible} path from the source $s(\omega)$ to the BS, \begin{enumerate} \item \emph{The next hop node must lie in the lens shaped intersection of the communication circle of radius $r$ of that node, and the next ring}.
-These lenses are disjoint, and there are $(h_{\max}-1)$ of them. \item The next hop node is a relay if there does not exist a source node (out of at most $(m-1)$ remaining source nodes) within the next ``lens''. \end{enumerate}

-Further, it follows from the triangle inequality that the maximum possible euclidean distance from $s(\omega)$, of the $j^{th}$ node (counting from the source side, excluding the source) in a feasible path from $s(\omega)$ to the BS, is $jr$, \emph{irrespective of the position of the intermediate nodes}.
+For an instance $\omega\in\Xh$, we have the following properties: \begin{enumerate} \item for each node in a \emph{feasible} path from the source $s(\omega)$ to the BS, \begin{enumerate} \item \emph{The next hop node must lie in the lens shaped intersection of the communication circle of radius $r$ of that node, and the next ring}.
+These lenses are disjoint, and there are $(h_{\max}-1)$ of them.
+This property is illustrated in Figure~\ref{fig:lens_diag}, where we have, $h_{\max}=4$, and we have indicated a feasible path from the source $s(\omega)$ (which is in the outermost ring) to the BS; each link in the path is indicated by a solid straight line, and each intermediate node is indicated by a triangle.
+Also shown by \emph{narrow solid arc} is the lens shaped intersection of the communication circle of radius $r$ of each node, and the next ring.
+Note that for each node, the next hop node always lies in this lens shaped intersection.
+Moreover, these lenses are disjoint. \item The next hop node is a relay if there does not exist a source node (out of at most $(m-1)$ remaining source nodes) within the next ``lens''. \end{enumerate} \item Further, it follows from the \emph{triangle inequality} that the maximum possible Euclidean distance from $s(\omega)$, of the $j^{th}$ node (counting from the source side, excluding the source) in a feasible path from $s(\omega)$ to the BS, is $jr$, \emph{irrespective of the position of the intermediate nodes}.